NOV. 21ST AND 22ND WORKSHOP SHOWINGS OF LA MEDEA THROUGH OUR BRIC lab RESIDENCY!!!

-YOUR HEART & YOUR BELLY &
+YOUR HEART AND YOUR BELLY AND

 Live performance installation with large scale fan & parachute